-- 2.5.1 Within 5 months after the end of each disclosure year, every EDB must- - (1) Complete each of the following reports by inserting all information relating to the electricity distribution services supplied by the EDB for the disclosure years provided for in the following reports- - (a) the Asset Register set out in Schedule 9a; - (b) the Asset Age Profile set out in Schedule 9b; - (c) the Report on Overhead Lines and Underground Cables set out in Schedule 9c; - (d) the Report on Embedded Networks set out in Schedule 9d;
+- 2.5.1 Within 5 months after the end of each disclosure year, every EDB - (1) must, except as provided in subclause 2.5.1(2), complete and publicly disclose each of the following reports by inserting all information relating to the electricity distribution services supplied by the EDB for the disclosure years provided for in the following reports- - (a) the Asset Register set out in Schedule 9a; - (b) the Asset Age Profile set out in Schedule 9b; - the Report on Overhead Lines and Underground Cables set out in Schedule 9c; - (d) the Report on Embedded Networks set out in Schedule 9d; - (e) the Report on Network Demand set out in Schedule 9e; - (f) the Report on Network Reliability set out in Schedule 10; and - is not required to complete and publicly disclose the information on "Breakdown of third party interference" in Schedule 10 for disclosure year 2023. - 2.5.2 If an EDB has sub-networks, within 5 months after the end of each disclosure year, the EDB - must, except as provided in subclause 2.5.2(2), complete and publicly disclose each of the following reports by inserting all information relating to the electricity distribution services supplied by the EDB in relation to each sub-network for the disclosure years provided for in the following reports- - (a) the Assets Register set out in Schedule 9a; - (b) the Report on Asset Age Profile set out in Schedule 9b;

-- (e) the Report on Network Demand set out in Schedule 9e; - (f) the Report on Network Reliability set out in Schedule 10; and - (2) publicly disclose each of these reports. - 2.5.2 If an EDB has sub-networks, within 5 months after the end of each disclosure year, an EDB must- - (1) complete each of the following reports by inserting all information relating to the electricity distribution services supplied by the EDB in relation to each sub-network for the disclosure years provided for in the following reports- - (a) the Assets Register set out in Schedule 9a; - (b) the Report on Asset Age Profile set out in Schedule 9b; - (c) the Report on Overhead Lines and Underground Cables set out in Schedule 9c; - (d) the Report on Network Demand set out in Schedule 9e; - (e) the Report on Network Reliability set out in Schedule 10; and - (2) publicly disclose each of these reports.
+- (c) the Report on Overhead Lines and Underground Cables set out in Schedule 9c; - (d) the Report on Network Demand set out in Schedule 9e; - (e) the Report on Network Reliability set out in Schedule 10; and - is not required to complete and publicly disclose the information on "Breakdown of third party interference" in Schedule 10 for disclosure year 2023.